csj1012/portfolio2023/src/models/blog/posts/md/you-can-learn-the-thing.md

-Do you have something in your life that you just *know* you'll never be good at?

-Cool, this post is for you.
+*Do you have something in your life that you just know you'll never be good at?
+Cool, this post is for you!*

 #### Everything is a skill

+##### And how do we get skills?
+We build them!

 Outside of building stuff for the web, I act in plays and musicals.
 I've been doing this all my life, much like coding, starting with my first dance lesson and singing lessons around age 3.